vaunakiller/openmw-vr/README.md

 Building
 --------
 On windows, the fork builds with the same instructions as [building openmw](https://wiki.openmw.org/index.php?title=Development_Environment_Setup#MSVC_2017-2019).

 On linux, however, openmw does not package binaries for external dependencies.
+This fork is written against OSG version 3.6.5 and earlier versions may not work or even compile.
-It is therefore necessary to build your own copy of [my fork of OSG](https://github.com/madsbuvi/osg) that contains stereo fixes, until these are accepted upstream.
+It may therefore be necessary to build your own version of OSG.
+For now, I advise building [my fork of OSG](https://github.com/madsbuvi/osg) that contain a stereo fix, without which the water shader may break.

 VR Controls
 ---------------------